Vienna again tops survey of world's nicest cities

 The consulting firm Mercer said German and Swiss cities also performed well in its annual quality of living rankings.
 Zurich, Munich, Duesseldorf and Frankfurt remained in the top 10.

-Mercer's survey helps companies and organisations determine compensation and hardship allowances for international staff.
+Mercer's survey helps companies and organizations determine compensation and hardship allowances for international staff.
 It uses dozens of criteria such as political stability, health care, education, crime, recreation and transport.

 With a population of 1.7 million, Vienna topped the survey for the sixth year in a row, boasting a vibrant cultural scene alongside comprehensive health care and moderate housing costs.